michael-milette/moodle-filter_filtercodes/README.md

 #### Miscellanious

+* {ifuser id|username}{/ifuser}: Will display the enclosed content if the the user matches the specified user ID or user name.
+Recommendation: Use the user's ID because you can rename a username.
 * {ifdev}{/ifdev} : Will display the enclosed content only if the user is logged in as an administrator and developer debugging mode is enabled.
 * {ifhome}{/ifhome} : Will display the enclosed content only if the user is on the Moodle Home Frontpage.
 * {ifnothome}{/ifnothome} : Will not display the enclosed content if the user is on the Moodle Home Frontpage.